yhayano-ponotech/ComfyUI-Fal-API-Flux/README.md

 To use these custom nodes, you need to set up your fal.ai API key:

-1. Create a `config.ini` file in the root directory of the `ComfyUI-Fal-API-Flux` folder.
+1. `config.ini` file is seen at the root directory.
-2. Add the following content to the `config.ini` file:
+2. The content of `config.ini` is here:
    ```ini
    [falai]
    api_key = your_api_key_here